ptstratx/ptstratx/README.md

 There is also a free trial version on TradingView with a limited functionality to demonstrate the featues [PTSTratX Trial](https://www.tradingview.com/script/rsQWN48o-PTStratX-Trial-Multi-Period-Tester-for-Profit-Trailer-2/)

+New: a Trial Version of the Addon [PTSTratX Trial Addon](https://www.tradingview.com/script/gNxyGJAI-PTStratX-Trial-Multi-Oscillator-Addon/)

 Good luck finding the best strategies

 Your PTStratX Team